carpentries/commons/carpentries-one-pager.md

 ### Why is that important?

 Learning new skills is one thing.
-Embedding them in your organization is another.
+Embedding them in your organisation is another.
 It takes a supportive community to help people integrate new skills and make them part of daily practice.

 ### How do we help?

 Software and Data Carpentry partner with institutions to build researcher capacity within your organisation.
 We can help you run two-day workshops that introduce best practices around programming and data analysis to researchers.
 We train researchers as instructors.
 These instructors join our global community, sharing lessons, teaching tips and practices with each other.
-We continue mentoring those instructors, who, with their learners, become the core of new communities at your organization.
+We continue mentoring those instructors, who, with their learners, become the core of new communities at your organisation.

 ### Who we are